A step in the right direction? Analyzing the Wess Zumino Dark Radiation solution to the Hubble tension: Introduction

 Given the interest in such a simply motivated model with a strong impact on the Hubble tension, it is natural to further investigate the underlying assumptions and impacts on the cosmological observables.
-We check which choices made during the analysis are beneficial or detrimental to the ability of the model to ease the Hubble tension.
+In this work, we check which choices made during the analysis are beneficial or detrimental to the ability of the model to ease the Hubble tension.
 Further, we show how other well known tensions of the $\Lambda$CDM cosmological model \cite{Perivolaropoulos:2021jda,Planck:2018vyg} (such as the lensing tension of the $A_L$ parameter, the curvature preference, and the difference in parameter inference for $\ell < 800$ and $\ell \geq 800$) are impacted by this model.
-We further check if an extension with interacting dark matter can simultaneously ease the $S_8$ tension with leak lensing observables \cite{DES:2021wwk,KiDS:2020suj,Planck:2018vyg}.
-Finally, we investigate whether the ability to ease the Hubble tension remains when confronting this model with different alternative datasets.
+We further investigate whether the ability to ease the Hubble tension remains when confronting this model with different alternative datasets.
+Finally, we check if an extension with interacting dark matter can simultaneously ease the $S_8$ tension with weak lensing observables \cite{DES:2021wwk,KiDS:2020suj,Planck:2018vyg}.
+While the $S_8$ tension is of smaller significance and could be statistical in nature \cite{Nunes:2021ipq}, its persistence among several low-redshift probes \cite{Abdalla:2022yfr} remains very intriguing, and could be pointing to new physics beyond the $\Lambda$CDM paradigm.

 In \cref{sec:model} we introduce our updated and extended description of the WZDR model originally proposed by \cite{Aloni:2021eaq}.
 In \cref{sec:results} we answer the questions posed above, and we summarize our findings in \cref{sec:concl}.